thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Nothing special going on here. `CounterInputComponent` has a model `counterValue` that is interpolated in its template and can be incremented or decremented by the `increment()` and `decrement()` methods respectively.
-This component works perfectly fine, we can already use it as it is by putting it into another component like this:
+This component works perfectly fine, we can already use it once declared on our application module, as it is by putting it into another component like this:

+**app.module.ts**

 {% highlight js %}
 {% raw %}
+@NgModule({
+  imports: [BrowserModule],
+  declarations: [AppComponent, CounterInputComponent]
+  bootstrap: [AppComponent]
+})
+export class AppModule {}
+{% endraw %}
+{% endhighlight %}

+**app.component.ts**
+{% highlight js %}
+{% raw %}
 import { Component } from '@angular/core';
-import { CounterInputComponent } from './counter-input';

 @Component({
   selector: 'app-component',
   template: `
     <counter-input></counter-input>
   `,
-  directives: [CounterInputComponent]
 })
 class AppComponent {}
 {% endraw %}
 {% endhighlight %}

 Okay cool, but now we want to make it work with Angular's form APIs.
-Ideally, what we end up with is a custom control that works with template-driven forms and model-driven forms.
+Ideally, what we end up with is a custom control that works with template-driven forms and reactive/model-driven forms.
 For example, in the most simple scenario, we should be able to create a template-driven form like this:

 {% highlight html %}
 {% raw %}